 Attaches a policy to a root, an organizational unit (OU), or an individual account.
 How the policy affects accounts depends on the type of policy.
 Refer to the Organizations User Guide for information about each policy type:

-This operation can be called only from the organization’s management account.
+This operation can be called only from the organization’s management account or by a member account that is a delegated administrator for an Amazon Web Services service.

 See also: AWS API Documentation